Thank you for your interest in the Visiting Fellowship Program offered by the Cyprus Interaction Lab (CIL) of the Cyprus University of Technology.

-The Visiting Fellowship program aims to encourage collaboration between CIL and other Labs around the world and to promote research in the following areas.
+The Visiting Fellowship program aims to encourage collaboration between CIL and other Labs around the world.

 The duration of the Visiting Fellowship can vary from 2 weeks to a year depending on the project and the availability of space and equipment.